anghielo/AI_Connect4/README.md

 > From this project, we're mainly focusing the AI using Alpha Beta Pruning.

 # Rule
-> Connect 4 moves to win the game.
+> Connect 4 moves to win the game (in row, column, or diagonal).
 > Block opponent's moves to prevent them from winning.